 While this was going on, Walter began his studio career in a busy downtown Toronto studio, Wellesley Sound Studios, as an assistant engineer.
-Experiences included being an assistant engineer on The Dirty Dancing Soundtrack album, which sold an astounding 26 million units, and was the third highest selling album of all time, at its time, and to this day still remains one of the world’s all-time top-selling records.
+Experiences included being an assistant engineer on The Dirty Dancing Soundtrack album, which sold an astounding 26 million units, and was the second highest selling album of all time, at its time, and to this day still remains one of the world’s all-time top-selling records.
 Walter moved on to become an engineer at the same studio in which he engineered Michie Mee’s first single for First Priority/Atlantic (first Canadian hiphop artist to be signed to a US major), a Maestro Fresh-Wes single on the platinum selling Symphony in Effect (first Canadian rap album to achieve gold sales and also winner of the Juno Award in the first year of the Rap Recording of the Year category), the Dream Warriors, the independent Yellow Tape by The Barenaked Ladies (first independent recording to achieve platinum sales in Canada), and the riot grrrl post-punk band Fifth Column (selected 25 years later in Pitchfork Magazine in "The Story of Feminist Punk in 33 Songs") .
 Walter Sobczak engineered several songs on the Billy Bryans production The Gathering, an album compilation which won Juno Award for Best World Beat Recording, in the inaugural year of the category for Best World Beat Recording (the category in subsequent years to be renamed Best World Music Album).
 He also engineered and produced/co-produced albums by Scott B Sympathy, Dream Warriors, and Organized Rhyme (which was fronted by future star comedian Tom Green).
 Walter moved to production around the same time he took the freelance route and engineered/produced Fifth Column(which garnered Single of the Week honours in England’s Melody Maker), Monster Voodoo Machine and others.